-- 1. Turn off the computer and disconnect it from ac power and all cables. - 2.
-Close the computer display and turn the computer over. - 3.
+- 1. Disable the built-in battery.
+See "Disabling the built-in battery" on page 100. - 2.
+Ensure that the computer is turned off and disconnected from ac power and all cables. - 3.
+Close the computer display and turn the computer over. - 4.
 Remove the removable battery.
 See "Replacing the removable battery" on page 100.

-4. Gently push the nano-SIM card to eject it ■ and then slide it out of the slot ■.
+5. Gently push the nano-SIM card to eject it ■, and then slide it out of the slot ■.
 Install a new nano-SIM card ■.
 Note the orientation of the new card and ensure that it is seated correctly.